efrecon/disque2any/README.md

 - `-chunk` is the maximium number of jobs to get from one queue at a time, it defaults to `1`.

+- `-ackmode` can be one of `auto` (the default), `manual` or `boolean`.
+It describes how procedures bound to job queues reception interact with the main program for acknowledging (or rejecting) jobs.
+See below.

 ## Routing

 Through its `-routes` command-line option, you will be able to bind procedures